-- Click Click - If a Story/Task has an associated change set but no Code Review, click the change set icon /2 and you will be prompted if you want to start a Code Review.
+- Click Action > Create Review on a Story/Task. - If a Story/Task has an associated change set but no Code Review, click the change set icon 🐿 and you will be prompted if you want to start a Code Review.

-Kanban In a Kanban Board, this icon is attached to the bottom of the Story.
+In a Kanban Board, this icon is attached to the bottom of the Story.
+Kanban